 The Council is part of the local government sector which has been one of the areas hardest hit by central government's deficit reduction plan.
-The spending review 2015 confirmed a transition away from direct central government grant and for Folkestone and Hythe the grant has consistently reduced from £4.901 million in 2013/14 to nil in 2019/20.
+The spending review 2015 confirmed a transition away from direct central government grant and for Folkestone and Hythe the grant has consistently reduced from £4.901 million in 2013/14 to nil in

+2020/21 and beyond.
 This is in line with the government's intention to see more money raised locally to provide local services.

 The government is currently undertaking a major review of the funding of local authorities known as the Fair Funding Review.
-This is anticipated to take effect from 2020/21 and includes local business rates retention at 75%, a revised allocation of resources and new arrangements to replace the New Homes Bonus to reward those Councils which support home building.
-The detail behind much of this review, and therefore the impact upon Folkestone and Hythe, is unclear and does mean that the forecasts from 2020/21 onwards have a level of uncertainty which will need to be monitored as those details become available.
+This is a major change in the structure of local government finance which was originally intended to take effect from 2020/21.
+However, the one year spending review (CSR) previously referred to has delayed the implementation of this until 2021/22.
+Key elements of this include local business rates retention at 75%, a revised allocation of resources and new arrangements to replace the New Homes Bonus to reward those Councils which support home building.
+The detail behind much of this review, and therefore the impact upon Folkestone and Hythe, is unclear and does mean that the forecasts from 2021/22 onwards have a level of uncertainty which will need to be monitored as those details become available.

 Acknowledging the future uncertainty, the forecasts set out below have recognised the current service levels plus any known and agreed variations.
 They are based on a continuation of those service levels and reasonable assumptions in relation to pay and price inflation and other known pressures.
-The forecast is based on a mid range scenario and will need to be updated in line with government announcements and as new information becomes available.
+The forecast is based on a mid-range scenario and will need to be updated in line with government announcements and as new information becomes available.
 The current forecast is set out at Table 1 below: